fedora-python/pull-request-review-guide/fedora-pr-review-guide.md

 - [ ] (If it's linked), the right (problem, product) BZ ticket is referenced
 - [ ] (If it's linked), BZ ticket reference is in the correct format in %changelog and/or commit message
 - [ ] (If needed) Release is bumped
+- [ ] (When adding patches) Patch purpose is documented in the specfile
+- [ ] (When backporting patches) Patch origin and/or authorship is traceable
 ```

 ## As a submitter of Pull Request (PR)